dnguyen800/spotify-playlist-card/README.md

 ![header][header-image]

 This is a Home Assistant Lovelace card that takes your Spotify playlists and creates buttons that will start the playlist when pressed.
-Requires the [Spotify Playlist sensor][spotify-playlist-sensor], [Spotify Media Player][spotify-component] to be setup.
+Requires the [Spotify Playlist sensor][spotify-playlist-sensor], and [Spotify Media Player][spotify-component] to be setup.

 Note: There is another Spotify Playlist card by user @fondberg [here](https://github.com/fondberg/spotify-card) that is much cleaner and less hacky than my card.
 Doesn't require the Feed Parser sensor either.
 Check it out!
 I don't plan to make much updates on this card, besides fixing a few bugs.

 ## Features
-  - Works with [Spotcast component][spotcast] and Alexa media player component.
+  - Works with [Spotcast component][spotcast] and [Alexa media player component][alexa-media] (still testing).
   - Press/click on the image to start the playlist on the selected media player.
-  - Specify the number of columns.
+  - Configurable options (number of columns, grid gap, shuffle, playlist title)
   - No white background!

 ## Installation

 ### HACS Install
+1. Install the [Spotify Playlist sensor][spotify-playlist-sensor] via HACS.
- Include this [repository][spotify-playlist-card] as a custom plugin in the HACS settings.
+2. Include this [repository][spotify-playlist-card] as a custom plugin in the HACS settings.

 ```
 https://github.com/dnguyen800/spotify-playlist-card